pburkholder/vendoring-cookbook/README.md

 end
 ```

-In the consuming recipe:
+In the recipe:
 ```
 chef_gem 'pony' do
   compile_time true
 end

 require 'pony'